Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Introduction

 In addition to its methodological and theoretical advances, our work provides systematic empirical evidence on the practical utility of CALM.
-Using synthetic populations calibrated to the BRIGHTEN study with structured and unstructured data (Section \ref{sec:synthetic-data}), we demonstrate that CALM yields more accurate estimates of causal effects, achieving lower bias and reduced variance compared to benchmark methods (Section \ref{subsec:Comparison of CALM method with AIPW}, Figure \ref{fig:sim-fig-2-benchmark}).
-We further demonstrate that CALM remains effective in both zero- and few-shot settings without domain-specific fine-tuning, adapts well to heterogeneous covariate strata, and avoids the under-coverage issues that arise when LLM predictions are naively incorporated as covariates in benchmark methods (Figure \ref{fig:sim-fig-2-benchmark}).
+Using synthetic populations calibrated to the BRIGHTEN study with structured and unstructured data (Section \ref{subsection:Simulating BRIGTEN study with structured/unstructured data}), we demonstrate that CALM yields more accurate estimates of causal effects, achieving lower bias and reduced variance compared to benchmark methods (Section \ref{subsection:Benchmarking CALM with other methods}, Figure \ref{fig:sim-fig-2-benchmark}).
+In particular, CALM’s efficiency gain is independent of whether unstructured data are used.
+This indicates that the improvement does not stem from incorporating additional prognostic information from unstructured inputs, but rather from the intrinsic information gain provided by the LLM itself {(Section \ref{subsection:Insights on CALM}, Figure \ref{fig:sim-fig-4-role-of-Z})}.
+We further demonstrate that CALM remains effective in both zero- and few-shot settings without domain-specific fine-tuning, adapts well to heterogeneous covariate strata {(Section \ref{subsection:Insights on CALM}, Figure \ref{fig:sim-fig-3-calibration-weight})}, and avoids the under-coverage issues that arise when LLM predictions are naively incorporated as covariates in benchmark methods (Figure \ref{fig:sim-fig-2-benchmark}).
 In the BRIGHTEN case study in Section \ref{section:case study}, CALM not only yields tighter confidence intervals than benchmark methods, but also detects subgroup treatment effects (e.g., among female Hispanic participants) that benchmark methods miss, indicating its potential to enhance the discovery of treatment heterogeneity.
 Finally, robustness checks across multiple LLMs and diverse prompt-engineering strategies in Section \ref{section:case study} confirm that CALM’s empirical performance is stable to design choices, thereby reducing practical barriers to applying LLMs in real-world experiment analysis.